How To Ship Agricultural Refrigeration Units

 • Full Container Load (FCL): This method is generally suitable for smaller refrigeration units that can be accommodated within standard 20-foot or 40-foot shipping containers.
 FCL shipping often represents the most economical solution for appropriately sized units.

 • Out of Gauge (OOG): When refrigeration units exceed the standard dimensions or weight restrictions of conventional shipping containers, OOG shipping becomes necessary.
-This necessitates specialised handling procedures and may involve Breakbulk shipping arrangements.
+This necessitates specialised handling procedures and may involve breakbulk shipping arrangements.

 Determining the Optimal Shipping Method